NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 Data Availability & Access
 ---
 The NEON data products that have been made available on GEE can be accessed through the `projects/neon` folder with an appended prefix of the Data Product ID, matching the [NEON data portal](https://data.neonscience.org/data-products/explore).
-The table below summarizes the prefixes to use for each data product.
-You will see how to access and read in these data products in the first part of this tutorial, so you may come back to this table if you wish to read in a different dataset.
+The table below summarizes the prefixes to use for each data product, and is a useful reference for reading in AOP GEE datasets.
+You will see how to access and read in these data products in the next part of this lesson.

 | Acronym | Data Product      | Data Product ID (Prefix) |
 |----------|------------|-------------------------|